 You should cleanse daily and depending on your skin type, you may want to use a different type of cleanser in the morning vs. at night.
 Gel cleansers are designed to remove excess surface oils (great for those with oily skin) while a cream cleanser is ideal for adding moisture to the skin (perfect for those with dry or mature skin).
 Personally, I like to use a gel cleanser at night and a cream cleanser in the morning—this routine has worked well for my complexion and I rarely breakout.

 You should exfoliate one or two times per week to slough away dead skin and dullness.
 There are a number of reasons why you should exfoliate but just remember not to overdo it, especially if you have sensitive skin.
 One symptom of over-exfoliation includes puffy or swollen skin.
 Inflammation = no bueno.
+I recommend using a chemical exfoliator this one from Glossier.
+Unlike physical scrubs, it uses a medley of skincare acids to remove dead skin and reveal a healthy, glowing complexion.

 After you cleanse, you should follow up with a pH balancing toner daily.
 It’s another opportunity to remove oil and any traces of dirt and grime.
 Using a toner also helps absorb the serums and moisturizers you apply after.
 I can’t rave enough about Pixi Glow Tonic—it’s super affordable, alcohol-free and it has aloe vera to help sooth and hydrate skin.